Community Air Protection

 - Tuesday, Jan.
 26, 6:00 – 7:30 PM

 - English/Vietnamese – North Sac/Oak Park combined (Video Recording)

 - Thursday, Jan.
 28, 6:00 – 7:30 PM

 - English/Hmong – North Sac/Oak Park combined (Video Recording)

 To share your preferences for monitoring sites in your community, we ask that you attend a listening session event.
 If you are unable, please respond to the below survey.
 Through this survey, residents are also invited to express their interest in serving on a Neighborhood Coalition which will review community feedback and decide on the final locations of the monitors (20 Clarity Node-S air monitors split between the project neighborhoods).
 Neighborhood Coalition members will be offered incentives/stipends for their participation.
 Monitoring will take place for one year and inform a Community Air Action Plan for each neighborhood, which will set the stage for investments to reduce emissions and improve public health.

 Project Advisory Committee

 The SNAAQ project team is guided by a 13-member Project Advisory Committee (PAC) to inform project implementation.
 The main responsibilities of the PAC are to help design an effective community engagement process, to attend regular meetings, and to encourage community participation in this project.
-Applications are due by 11:59 PM on Monday, August 31, 2020.
+Applications closed at 11:59 PM on Monday, August 31, 2020.

 - Attend PAC meetings to be held every 2 months through March 2022 (remote via Zoom at this time due to public health directives).

 - Attend public SNAAQ meetings and workshops to the best of your ability (dates and frequency TBD).